Marguerite Mahood

-Marguerite Mahood (née Callaway) is a celebrated Australian graphic artist, ceramicist, sculptor, author and historian.
-Mahood was a prolific writer, and produced a number of articles and texts for The Australian Home Beautiful journal.
-Mahood was a key founder of many Australian artistic societies.
+Marguerite Henriette Mahood (née Callaway, 1901-1989) was an Australian graphic artist, ceramicist, sculptor, author and historian.
+She was a prolific writer, and produced a number of articles and texts for the Australian Home Beautiful journal.
+Mahood was a founder of many Australian artistic societies.

-Early Life and Education
+Early life and education

 Marguerite Henriette Callaway was born on 29 July 1901 in Richmond, Victoria.
 She was the eldest of four siblings of Henry George Callaway and Marguerite Gabrielle Callaway (née Deschamps).
+Mahood was raised at Yalcowinna, a mansion property built by William Highett on one and a half acres of gardens on Richmond Hill, Erin Street, Richmond.
+‘Yalcowinna’ was eventually incorporated into the Bethesda and Epworth Hospitals in Erin Street.

 After schooling at Presbyterian Ladies’ College in East Melbourne, Mahood attended the National Gallery School (now VCA) to study drawing under Frederick McCubbin and William Beckwith McInnes.